hpcleuven/Linux-scripting/README.md

-## Linux scripting course
+# Linux scripting course

+GitHub repository for participants of the "worker & atools" training.
+For information on the training, see the website [https://hpcleuven.github.io/Linux-scripting/](https://hpcleuven.github.io/Linux-scripting/)

+## What is it?

-Linux-scripting.pdf - slides from the course
+1. [`Linux-scripting.pdf`](Linux-scripting.pdf) - slides from the course,

+1. [`hands-on1-scripting.pdf`](hands-on1-scripting.pdf) - exercises (and hints) for the first hands on session,

+1. [`hands-on2-scripting.pdf`](hands-on2-scripting.pdf) - exercises (and hints) for the second hands on session,

+1. [`hands-on3-scripting.pdf`](hands-on3-scripting.pdf) - exercises (and hints) for the third hands on session,

-hands-on[1-5]-scripting.pdf - sample solutions of exercises from hands on sessions
+1. [`hands-on4-scripting.pdf`](hands-on4-scripting.pdf) - exercises (and hints) for the fourth hands on session,

-scripting.tar.gz - collection of scripts used in the slides and for hands on sessions
+1. [`hands-on5-scripting.pdf`](hands-on5-scripting.pdf) - exercises (and hints) for the fifth hands on session,

-README.md - info about content
+1. README.md - info about content,

-docs - website
+1. docs - directory containing the website for this repository.